aaron-meinema/plexupdate/README.md

 clone in your home directory and keep original names for folders and files.

+Dependancies
+Python3.6

 # Usage

-plexupdate command will update to newest (now only works for i386 ubuntu).
+plexupdate command will update to newest and works for 32bit or 64bit ubuntu or debian.

+# Errors

+Might give errors if username and its home folder is not the same IE user = "Bennie" his home is /home/ben/.